Mark-Kramer/Case-Studies-Python/content/08/basic-visualizations-and-descriptive-statistics-of-spike-train-data.md

 ISIsLow[:8]
 ```

-We see that the first value of ISIsLow is approximately 0.0410.
+We see that the first value of `ISIsLow` is approximately 0.0410.
 In which bin does this value belong?
 Examining the list of bins, we find that `ISIsLow[0]` lies in bin 4, so we increment the number of counts in bin 4 by 1.
-The second value of the vector `ISIsLow` (`ISIsLow[1]` $\approx$ 0.0290) lies in bin 2, so we increment the number of counts in bin 2 by 1.
+The second value of the vector `ISIsLow[1]` $\approx$ 0.0290 lies in bin 2, so we increment the number of counts in bin 2 by 1.
 The third value, `ISIsLow[2]` $\approx$ 0.0075, lies in bin 0, so we increment the number of counts in bin 0 by 1.
 The fourth value, `ISIsLow[4]` $\approx$ 0.0521, lies in bin 5, so we increment the number of counts in bin 5 by 1.
 And the fifth value, `ISIsLow[4]` $\approx$ 0.0555, also lies in bin 5, so we again increment the number of counts in bin 5 by 1.

 +++